CiscoDevNet/stealthwatch-enterprise-csv-tools/CSV-to-Subtree-XML/Third-Party-Scripts/CyberVision/README.md

         * if a version number is returned, then you already have Python installed
         * if an error is returned, then you need to install Python
             * Download Python at: https://www.python.org/downloads/
-3. Navigate to the `csv-to-subtree-xml` directory where you saved and unzip the original zip file
+3. Navigate to the `CyberVision` directory where you saved and unzip the original zip file
-    * run the command: `cd <your-csv-to-subtree-xml-directory>`
+    * run the command: `cd <your-CyberVision-directory>`
-4. If necessary, edit the config file: `csv-to-subtree-xml.conf`
+4. If necessary, edit the config file: `cybervision.conf`

-    * <sub>NOTE: ensure you have selected \[inside-hosts\] or \[outside-hosts\] as your desired import location</sub>
-5. Run the `csv-to-subtree-xml.py` script (with the CSV file's path as an argument) to generate your XML file
+5. Run the `get_cybervision_groups.py` script to generate your CSV file
-    * if you are in `<your-csv-to-subtree-xml-directory>` then you can run:
+    * if you are in `<your-CyberVision-directory>` then you can run:
-        * `python csv-to-subtree-xml.py <csv_file>`
+        * `python get_cybervision_groups.py <output_csv_file>`
     * if you are no longer in `<your-csv-to-subtree-xml-directory>` then you can run:
-        * `python <your-csv-to-subtree-xml-directory>/csv-to-subtree-xml.py <csv_file>`
+        * `python <our-CyberVision-directory>/get_cybervision_groups.py <output_csv_file>`
     * Examples:
-        * `python csv-to-subtree-xml.py example.csv`
+        * `python get_cybervision_groups.py example.csv`
-        * `python /usr/local/csv-to-subtree-xml.py /usr/local/example.csv`
+        * `python /usr/local/CyberVision/get_cybervision_groups.py /usr/local/CyberVision/example.csv`
-6. An XML file will now appear in the same directory as your CSV file.
-To use in StealthWatch:
-    1. Open the SMC Java Client
-    2. Open the Host Group Editor (cntl-e)
-    3. Right-click on the existing host group that you want to import the new host groups into
-        * NOTE: If necessary, please create a new Host Group as a container for the host groups that are about to be imported
-    4. Select `Import Host Group Sub Tree...` and import the newly created XML file
+6. A CSV file will be created in the path that you supplied i.e `/usr/local/CyberVision/example.csv`
+    1. This CSV file is in the format for the CSV-to-SubTree-XML to injest.
+    2. Follow the directions to run the csv-to-subtree-xml.py with this CSV file

 ### Known issues
 No known issues.